Volunteer for the MSA Trust

 In-Person Support Groups

 Our Support Groups provide essential, local help to people affected by MSA.
 These Groups bring together people affected by MSA in an environment of mutual support and friendship, to help tackle the sense of isolation felt by having a rare disease.
 We are limited in the number of Groups we can effectively manage but we are constantly reviewing our locations based on member interest.
-Please contact us if you are interested in setting up a new Group to discuss this possibility.
+Please contact us if you are interested in setting up or helping at an in-person group.

 Support Group Leaders – Our Support Groups could not run without our volunteer Support Group Leaders.
 They help us with the local administration for the groups and are our hosts and representatives at the meetings.
-The role involves organising around three meetings a year.
-This includes booking the meeting space in conjunction with Trust, arranging refreshments on the day and where possible arranging talks from local professionals.
+The role can include booking the meeting space in conjunction with Trust, arranging refreshments on the day and arranging talks from local professionals.

 Remote Volunteering Opportunities